$r$-cross $t$-intersecting families via necessary intersection points: Introduction

 \section{Introduction}

 One of the main themes in extremal set theory are intersecting families.
-Given some~$n\in\mathds{N}$, a family~$\mathcal{F}\subseteq\ccP[n]$ is said to be \emph{intersecting} if for all~$F,F'\in\mathcal{F}$ we have~$F\cap F'\neq\emptyset$.
-The following well-known theorem by Erd\H{o}s, Ko, and Rado~(see e.g.~\cite{EKR}) is one of the earliest results in extremal set theory.
+Given some~$n\in\mathds{N}$ a family~$\mathcal{F}\subseteq\ccP([n])$ is said to be \emph{intersecting} if for all~$F,F'\in\mathcal{F}$ we have~$F\cap F'\neq\emptyset$.
+The following well-known theorem by Erd\H{o}s, Ko, and Rado~\cite{EKR} is one of the earliest results in extremal set theory.

 \begin{theorem} Let~$k,n\in\mathds{N}$ with~$2k\leq n$ and let~$\mathcal{F}\subseteq [n]^{(k)}$ be an intersecting family.
 Then~$\vert\mathcal{F}\vert\leq\binom{n-1}{k-1}$ and this bound is sharp. \end{theorem}